lourod1987/concentration/README.md

 # Concentration

-A memory matching game.
-This repo will contain all my project files from beginning to start for the creation of this project.
+A memory matching game themed in mythology.
+This repo will contain all related project files from beginning to start for the creation of this project.
 The project will demonstrate my aptitude with html, css, and javascript.

+## Game Rules

+Match pairs of cards to win.
+When all 8 pairs are match, you win!

+You start the game with 5 stars and will begin losing them once your move count exceeds a certain number.

+A single move is counted only after 2 cards are selected.

+You may only select 2 cards at a time.

+You cannot select and unselect cards (no peeking).

+Timer begins with first selection.

+You can reset or mute the game at any time.

+If you win the game with 5 stars you get a unique win screen!

+### Performance Notes

+This game runs best on desktop, laptop, or tablet.
+If the game is run on mobile the game performs best in landscape (though your view is limited).

 ## Original svg img credits